jakob-lundberg/chrome-pass/README.md

  - Click the username you want to fill into the login form from the list.
    - You may type a search term in the search box to filter the list of usernames.
  - The form should be automatically filled with the username and corresponding password.
+ - Ctrl + Shift + U is configured as default to trigger auto-fill of username and password.

 # Troubleshooting